HankB/pmb/README.md

 ## Status

 Manual swap between two installations (RpiOS and Debian Bookworm) has been demonstrated.
 [See notes](./notes.md).
+Added a third partition and Debian Trixie boots w/out problems from a logical partition.

 ## Theory of operation